adrianyau/SQL-Final-Project/QA.md

 FROM all_sessions
 WHERE product_sku ='9180751'
 ```
-It appears that searching the product in the 'all_sessions' table as per page title does not correlate with the product.
+It appeared that searching this product in the 'all_sessions' table as per page title did not correlate with the product.

 |product_sku|v2_product_name|v2_product_category                |page_title|
 |-----------|---------------|-----------------------------------|----------|